Federated Face Presentation Attack Detection: Experiments

 \section{Experiments}

-To evaluate the performance of the proposed FedFAS framework, we carry out experiments using five 2D FAS datasets and two 3D mask FAS datasets.
+To evaluate the performance of the proposed FedPAD framework, we carry out experiments using five 2D fPAD datasets and two 3D mask fPAD datasets.
 In this section, we first describe the datasets and the testing protocol used in our experiments.
-Then we report various experimental results based on multiple FAS datasets.
-Discussions and analysis about the results are carried out to provide various insights about FL for FAS.
+Then we report various experimental results based on multiple fPAD datasets.
+Discussions and analysis about the results are carried out to provide various insights about FL for fPAD.